thenaterhood/containerctl/README.md

 # Create and install a Debian container named YourContainer
 $ containerctl create-debian YourContainer

+# Copy a user from the host to the container (and create its home)
+$ containerctl copy-user <host user> YourContainer

+# Copy a user's /etc/passwd and /etc/shadow entries to the container
+$ containerctl copy-user-info <host user> YourContainer

 # Stop, destroy, and delete a container
 $ containerctl destroy YourContainer
 ```